Wednesday, 11 December 2013

 The firm’s excellent Fino Tio Mateo, once owned by Palomino & Vergara, has its soleras here, as does one of the best Amontillados, del Principe, and their Oloroso Almirante.
 The firm conducts exhaustive scientific research.
 They looked into histamine, for example, an organic substance found in products made by fermentation, which can cause bad reactions in certain people.
 They have managed to reduce histamine content in Tio Mateo to almost nil by a process which is still secret, but at least you can drink this excellent Fino without worrying about headaches.
 Music is played in the bodegas to investigate if it has a beneficial effect on the flor, or indeed the wine.
 You can hear it on the website, but that’s yet to be proved, and they are also looking for the flor genome.
 Equipo Navazos bottled some of the old Real Tesoro PX originating from Manuel de Argueso.

-Then there is the better range: Manzanilla La Bailaora, Fino Tio Mateo, Amontillado del Duque, Oloroso Almirante, Royal Cream, PX Viejo, and the amazing Oloroso Covadonga VORS.
+Then there is the better range: Manzanilla La Bailaora, Fino Tio Mateo, Amontillado del Principe, Oloroso Almirante, Royal Cream, PX Viejo, and the amazing Oloroso Covadonga VORS.

 This is a really good bodega to visit as there’s lots to see.
 They offer weddings, baptisms etc as well.